NO PART OF THE FOLLOWING

 With Phelps out of the picture and so many non-methodist persons visiting the park in the preceding decades, the rules began to become more relaxed.
 The "lights out at 10:30" rule had already been extended to 11 PM, and with the advent of electricity, The Park House began having midnight meals on its verandah.

-In 1909, the post service became year-round and was moved out of the park to the corner of Marlow Avenue and Park Road.
+In 1909, the postal service became year-round and was moved out of the park to a location at the corner of Marlow Avenue and Park Road.

 Throughout the 19-0s, the park remained much as it had for decades and patronship was declining despite the relaxed rules.
 This decline resulted in The Grimsby Company declaring bankruptcy in 1910.
 It was bought by Harry Wylie, whom had been a public relations man for The Stearns Bicycle Company.
 He had initiated many publicity events to promote Stearns and saw a chance to use his talents in the amusement park business.
 Wylie purchased the park, and proceeded to modernize it.
 He dropped the curfew and relaxed, or eliminated, other rules.
 He removed the fence and established a midway along the entrance street with two carousels, a fish pond, a miniature railway, a shooting gallery, a snake charmer, and an octopus tank.
 Another attraction was The "Exciting Electric Lady".
 She had a wand that touched people and gave them electrical shocks!
 Yow!
 Talk about a novel way to use the new power source...